 Usually responds ≤ 1 jour

-We are a couple who could be described as being somewhere in middle age.
+We are retired and fully vaccinated against covid.
 Danny is originally from this area; Shirley is from England.
 We own a property of just over 3 acres in a very small rural town in the Rocky Mountains of SW Colorado.
 We have a dog, Wally, who is a friendly, happy youngster with lots of energy.
 He loves attention!
 We take him out for an off-leash hike every day.

 We have 11 ducks (for eggs).
 They happily splash in the pond and roam the pasture, occupying themselves with duck activities during the day.
 They are very entertaining: if the weather is nice, a pleasant time can be had sitting outside to read a book while watching their antics.

 We hope to have three lambs on the pasture from the spring of 2023.

 Important note: to get here, you will need a car.
 The nearest towns of any size (both of which have public transport terminals and car rental companies) are about 100 miles away.
 Most of our local shops and facilities are within walking distance, but there is no public transport available here for going further afield, and no car rental.

 We prefer workaway stints of 1 to 3 weeks, as we have found that we like to concentrate our energy into getting a number of tasks accomplished, and then we like to take a break.

 We are happy to host single people or couples, but we don't have the accommodation for children.

 Due to having our own pet, we are not able to accommodate yours if they are travelling with you.

 Although we don't have the amenities of a big town, the area is one of outstanding beauty with huge expanses of public land available for outdoor recreation.
 We sometimes take a picnic lunch and go off hiking and exploring with Wally for the day.
 There are also a number of marked cycling and walking trails nearby.